abaljeu/fancy-file-editor/.github/global-instructions.md

 - This is Windows 10 or 11.
 - The terminal is git bash.

+## 1. Approach

+- Unless directed in a particular prompt, work in atomic pieces: a minimal change achieving a minimal goal while leaving the code and notes correct and consistent.

 ## 3. Conventions

 - No line shall exceed 100 characters, except markdown.